chenhongyu2048/LLM-inference-optimization-paper/README.md

 - [ ] [KVFlow: Efficient Prefix Caching for Accelerating LLM-Based Multi-Agent Workflows](https://arxiv.org/abs/2507.07400): a workflow-aware KV cache management framework tailored for agentic workloads instead of simple LRU policy, and a CPU-GPU prefetch machanism
 - [ ] ⭐ [Batch Query Processing and Optimization for Agentic Workflows](https://arxiv.org/abs/2509.02121): represents each workflow as a structured query plan DAG and constructs a consolidated graph for batched queries that exposes shared computation
 - [ ] [What Limits Agentic Systems Efficiency?](https://arxiv.org/abs/2510.16276): based on that web environment latency can contribute as much as 53.7% to the overall latency in a web-based agentic system
+- [ ] [A CPU-Centric Perspective on Agentic AI](https://arxiv.org/abs/2511.00739): tool processing on CPUs can take up to 90.6% of the total latency, really amazing idea

 ### Fault Tolerance